- Graduate degree in library science from an ALA-accredited degree program.

-- Evidence of flexibility, innovative thinking, and a vision for the future of academic libraries.
+- Evidence of flexibility, innovative thinking, professional growth, and a vision for the future of academic libraries.

-- Effective oral and written communication skills and ability to communicate clearly with others.
+- Effective oral and written communication skills and ability to communicate clearly and professionally with others.

 - Additional advanced degree.